 The City solicited applications for ESG funds through a Request for Proposals (RFP) process.
 Respondents were required to submit proposals for homeless prevention and rapid-rehousing activities.
 Respondents were required to have experience with providing these eligible activities, and already participate in, or be willing to participate in the County Homeless Provider Network and HMIS in conjunction with the COC.
 The applications were reviewed by an Evaluation Committee, which was made up of no less than one homeless person or formerly homeless person.
-The successful applicant (Water of Life) entered into a three-year subrecipient agreement with the City to carry-out the ESG eligible activities.
+Water of Life was the successful applicant.
+FY 2022 is the last year of their contract.